emacsorphanage/anzu/README.md

 #### `anzu-mode-line-update-function`

-Function which constructs mode-line string.
-If you color mode-line string, you propertize string by yourself.
-The function takes 2 integer arguments, current position, and total matched.
-This function is called at searching, inputting replaced word, replacing.
-Global variable `anzu--state` indicates those states(`'search`, `'replace-query`, `replace`).
+Function which constructs mode-line string. anzu.el puts its output to mode-line.
+It is called at searching, inputting replaced word, replacing.
+This must be non-nil.

+The function takes 2 integer arguments, current position and total match number.
+You can get current-state from `anzu--state`(`'search`, `'replace-query`, `replace`).

 ```lisp
 (defun my/anzu-update-func (here total)